1. From the west (normal route from Colle d'Impiso and alternatives)

 Normal route to Mt.
 Pollino

 ) in a southern direction.
-At the well (or trough) you will encounter turn left and skirt the beech forest until you come upon a quite evident opening.
+At the well (or trough) you will encounter turn left, follow indications for "Pollinello" and skirt the beech forest until you come upon a quite evident opening.
 Enter the forest and follow the also well evident hiking trail that traverses the south-west flank of the mountain before bending sharply left.
 The trail now continous among secular beech trees and leads to a small glade.
+(Just before reaching the glade the main trail bends sharply right, in direction "Pollinello".)
 Reached the glade, turn left and, right beyond a small group of trees, right again.
 The slope is getting increasingly steeper as the narrow footpath zigzags uphill.
 Where the forest opens you should find a quite distinctive rock formation.
 Beyond those rocks lie the vast southern doline of Monte Pollino and the rocky south slope of the mountain itself.
 To the right you can see the peak of the subsidiary summit of Serra del Pollinello

-Alternative 2 - Another interesting, though much more demanding alternative is a direct route (ital.: 'direttissima') via the broad gully of the west face.
+Alternative 2 - Another interesting, though more demanding alternative is a direct route via the broad gully of the west face ('Il valangone').
 At Colle Gaudolino turn left and proceed directly towards west face of the mountain and traverse the beech forest.
 Reached the tree line the slope will get steeper.
 From this point on solid rock buttresses flank the gully.
 Some of them are topped by admirable specimen of the majestic Bosnian tree, during the winter months their almost black needles are heavily covered with ice.
 Further up the initial gully will split into a number of even steeper and betimes quite narrow ravines, various in inclination and difficulty.
 As the west face can show considerable snow cornices, choose your way also in these premises.

 Result of a minor avalanche